leylabmpi/resmico/README.md

 ### Creating custom train/test data from reference genomes

-This is useful for training DeepMAsED-DL with a custom train/test dataset (e.g., just biome-specific taxa).
+This is useful for training DeepMAsED (DL) with a custom train/test dataset (e.g., just biome-specific taxa).

 **Input:**